 Stocks and shares ISAs can be invested into many different types of funds, structured investments, and directly into shares.
 This allows you to choose where you want to invest and how much risk you want to take with your money.

 ISA providers are known as ISA managers.
 They can include banks, building societies, fund managers, stockbrokers, and financial advisers.
 ISA managers must be authorised by the Financial Services Authority (FSA) and approved by HM Revenue and Customs.

 While the approved status of an ISA manager does not guarantee the quality of ISA manager's performance, or that an ISA investment will deliver a satisfactory return, it does provide access to regulatory procedures if things go wrong.
 This includes the FSA complaints procedure, the Financial Ombudsman Scheme and the Financial Services Compensation Scheme, if applicable.

 Because of the tax advantages of ISAs, there are rules governing contributions and withdrawals.
 Contributions are subject to annual limits.
-For the 2014/15 tax year the annual limit is £15,000, part or all of which can be saved in a cash ISA.
+For the 2015/16 tax year the annual limit is £15,240, part or all of which can be saved in either type of ISA.

 Withdrawals may be permitted depending on the type of ISA you opt for.
 If you have invested your full allowance during the tax year and then withdraw some of the cash, you will not be able to contribute any more to your ISA during that tax year.

 You can usually transfer any money held in ISAs from previous tax years into a new ISA, even if this amount is greater than the annual allowance.
 They should be transferred properly, via your existing ISA manager, in order to avoid losing their tax-free status.